-- (1) Receive a cumulative attributes and competencies score of 420 - 479 of a possible 600 points final rating from the 1009A. - (2) Receive a passing score of 70% or above on all written assessments/evaluations. - (3) Successfully find 5 out of 7 points on Land Navigation. - (4) Pass the ACFT with a minimum of 60% in each event. - (5) Receive no more than one NOGO on the leadership performance evaluations. - (6) Must meet the body fat standards listed in AR 600-9 on the initial test. (if required)
+(1).
+Receive a cumulative attributes and competencies score of 420 - 479 of a possible 600 points final rating from the 1009A.

-c.
+(2).
+Receive a passing score of 70% or above on all written assessments / evaluations.

+(3).
+Successfully find 5 out of 7 points on Land Navigation.

+(4).
+Pass the ACFT with a minimum of 60% in each event.

+(5).
+Receive no more than two negative counseling statements (other than academic).

+(6).
+Receive no more than one NOGO on the leadership performance evaluations.

+(7).
+Meet the body fat standard listed in AR 600-9.

+d.
 Failed to Achieve Course Standards.
 A student will fail to achieve course standards if any of the following apply:

-- (1) Receives a second NOGO on any Written or Performance Assessments. - (2) Fails to meet Army Body Fat Composition Standards IAW AR 600-9 on the retest. (if required) - (3) Is relieved from the course for disciplinary reasons or violations of the standards of conduct.
+(1).
+Receives a second NOGO on any Written or Performance Assessments.

+(2).
+Fails to meet Army Body Fat Composition Standards IAW AR 600-9 on the retest.

+(3).
+Is relieved from the course for disciplinary reasons or violations of the standards of conduct.

-(4) If any did not meet standards rating is selected in any areas listed in blocks f through k in part II, academic achievement, of the DA Form 1059.
-If a student falls into this category, forward a recommendation for academic relief to the NCO Academy Commandant or RTI equivalent, or his / her designated representative for disenrollment considerations.
+(4).
+If any "Did Not Meet Standards" rating is selected in any areas listed in blocks f through k in part II, academic achievement, of the DA Form 1059.
+If a student falls into this category, forward a Recommendation for academic relief to the

+NCO Academy Commandant or RTI equivalent, or his / her designated representative for disenrollment considerations.

-25. Assessing Attributes and Competencies
+20. Assessing Attributes and Competencies

-a.
-The 1009A is (Course Critical Event) assesses the areas on DA Form 1059 Part II (blocks f - k) and will be used for qualitative purposes only on DA Form 1059 Academic Evaluation Report.
+- a.
+The form 1009A (Course Critical Event) assesses the areas on DA Form 1059 Part II (blocks f - k) and will be used for qualitative purposes only on DA Form 1059 Academic Evaluation Report.
 Ratings within these areas will contribute to the DA Form 1059 Part III Overall Academic Achievement for class standing determination.

-b.
+- b.
 Students need to achieve a minimum of 70% during each phase.
 Students who fail either garrison or tactical phase will be retrained and retested on that phase.
-If the Student fails to achieve a minimum combined score of 420 points the student will be recommended for dismissal from the course.
+If the Student fails to achieve a minimum combined score of 420 point, the student will be recommended for dismissal from the course.

-c.
+- c.
 Students are assessed on leadership attributes and competencies using the 1009A throughout the entire course.
 At the end of each phase, instructors will complete the 1009A block for that phase and will provide feedback to the student with emphasis on opportunities for growth, development, character, and presence.
 The attributes and competencies are assessed independently of each other on this form.
-The score of one attribute/ competency will not be added to the score of another attribute / competency (i.e., Character will not be added to Presence).
-There will be six separate ratings, one for each attribute/ competency as indicated in Form 1009A.
+The score of one attribute / competency will not be added to the score of another attribute / competency (i.e., Character will not be added to Presence).
+There will be six separate ratings, one for each attribute / competency as indicated in Form 1009A.

-d.
-Each student will receive a scored 1009A, attributes and competencies rubric upon completion of each phase (Garrison and Tactical).
+- d.
+Each student will receive a scored 1009A, attributes and competencies rubric upon completion of each phase.
 They will be scored on the attributes and competencies listed: Character/Accountability; Presence/Comprehensive Fitness; Intellect/Critical Thinking; Leads/Communication & Engagement; Develops/Collaboration; and achieves/Lifelong Learner.
 Each Attribute and Competency is scored as follows:

-- (1) Far Exceeds: 50
+- (1).
+Far Exceeds: 50:

-- (2) Exceeds: 47
+- (2).
+Exceeds: 47:

-- (3) Met the Standard 35
+- (3).
+Met the Standard 35:

-- (4) Did Not Meet: 0
+- (4).
+Did Not Meet: 0

-e.
-At the end of the course, each student will have a total of two (2) scores for each of the attributes and competencies.
-The sum of these two scores will determine what rating to mark on the 1059 for the Part 11, blocks f thru k.
+- e.
+At the end of the course, each student will have a total of two scores for each of the attributes and competencies.
+The sum of these two scores will determine what rating to mark on the 1059 for the Part II, blocks f thru k.
 The following scale will determine the overall rating:

-- (1) Far Exceeds: 96-100
+- (1).
+Far Exceeds: 96-100

-- (2) Exceeds: 90-95
+- (2).
+Exceeds: 90-95

-- (3) Met: 70-89
+(3).
+Met: 70-89

-- (4) Did Not Meet: 69 and below.
+(4).
+Did Not Meet: 69 and below.